ClaytonJSanchez/Elk-Stack-Project/README.md

 # Elk-Stack-Project
-A project working with cloud secruity, Ansible and Bash cripts, inlcuding a network diagram of my Azure workspace.
+A project working with cloud secruity, Ansible and Bash scripts, inlcuding a network diagram of my Azure workspace.
 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.